kangoo13/GameToolBJTU/README.md

 - The user can chose on the map where to build the towers
 - The user can chose which level he wants to play
 - The enemies will be killed by the user's towers
-- The user will have a castle with 100 Health points (at the beginning)
+- The user will have a castle with 5 Life points (at the beginning)
 Extras:
 - The user is able to use spells to kill enemies
-- The user can upgrade his towers / castle
+- The user can upgrade his towers / castle (not made)
-- The user can see his score
+- The user can see his score (not made)

 ### Architecture